Anomalous second-order skin modes in Floquet non-Hermitian systems: Conclusions

 \section{Conclusions}

 In conclusion, we have demonstrated the emergence of second-order skin modes in a two-dimensional Floquet driving system, where the bulk Floquet band is trivially flat and characterized by an identity Floquet operator $-\mathbb{I}$.
-Our scheme surpasses prior knowledge that the non-Hermitian skin effect only arises from intrinsic bulk topology or finite spectral area under periodic boundary conditions in the static systems.
+Our scheme surpasses prior knowledge that the non-Hermitian skin effect only arises from intrinsic bulk topology or the finite spectral area under periodic boundary conditions in the static systems.
 Additionally, we have shown that these second-order skin modes are robust against perturbations and disorders.
 We have further revealed the topological origin of these skin modes from the edge theory and the Chern-Simons dynamical topological invariant.
 Generalization to high-dimensional systems or other symmetry classes will be left for future study.

 C.-H. L. thanks C.-K. Chiu for very helpful discussions, and Z.-H. Huang for helpful discussions.
-This work was supported by the National Key Research and Development Program of China (2021YFA1400900, No. 2021YFA1402104, No. 2022YFA1405800), the National Natural Science Foundation of China (Grants No. 11825401, No. 12261160368, No.12174436, and No.T2121001), and the Strategic Priority Research Program of the Chinese Academy of Science (Grant No. XDB28000000 and No. XDB33000000).
-X. J. L. is also supported by Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302000).
-H. H. is also supported the start-up grant of IOP, CAS.
+This work was supported by the National Key Research and Development Program of China (Grants No. 2021YFA1400900, No. 2021YFA1402104, and No. 2022YFA1405800), the National Natural Science Foundation of China (Grants No. 11825401, No. 12261160368, No.12174436, and No.T2121001), and the Strategic Priority Research Program of the Chinese Academy of Science (Grants No. XDB28000000 and No. XDB33000000).
+X. J. L. is also supported by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302000).
+H. H. is also supported by the start-up grant of IOP, CAS.

 \onecolumngrid